Calculate Strahler Stream Order Numbers

 13. Calculate Stream Order

-Using the StreamOrderCalculator transformer, we will calculate the stream order based on the Strahler algorithm.
-Add a StreamOrderCalculator to the canvas and connect the Line input port to the Edge output port on the TopologyBuilder and then connect the Destination input port to the SingleMatched output port on the Matcher.
+Using the StreamOrderCalculator transformer, we will calculate stream order using the Strahler algorithm.
+Add a StreamOrderCalculator to the canvas and connect the Line input port to the Edge output port on the TopologyBuilder, and then connect the Destination input port to the SingleMatched output port on the Matcher.

 StreamOrderConnect.png